dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 #### Autoloading Your Code

-You can also place an `autoload.php` file in the `/path/to/root/storage/.private/src` directory.
+You can also place an `autoload.php` file in the `/path/to/root/storage/.private/config` directory.
 This will be automatically loaded and cached with each session.

 ### Javascript Handlers

-Use the `/rest/system/script` service.
+The **Script** tab of the Admin Console provides rudimentary script writing and saving capabilities.
+Or you can optionally just use the `/rest/system/script` service.

 ### HTTP Handlers